-The type keyword is also used to specify structured types such as record types, record of types, set ty
+The type keyword is also used to specify structured types such as record types, record of types, set types, set of types, enumerated types and union types.

 Values of these types may be given using an explicit assignment notation or a short-hand initializer.
 For example: